Learning Hamiltonian Dynamics at Scale: A Differential-Geometric Approach: Additional Details on the Geometrically-constrained Symplectic Autoencoder

-We construct the tangent-lifted maps~\eqref{eq:cotangent_lifted_maps} by differentiating the outputs of the encoder $\rhoq$ and decoder $\varphiq$ networks with respect to their inputs.
-In our implementation, we take layerwise analytical derivatives and obtain the full differentials via the chain rule.
+We construct the cotangent-lifted maps~\eqref{eq:cotangent_lifted_maps} by differentiating the outputs of the encoder $\rhoq$ and decoder $\varphiq$ networks with respect to their inputs.
+To avoid the computational cost related to the automatically-differentiated transposed Jacobian-vector product, our implementation computes layer-wise analytical derivatives and obtains the full differentials via the chain rule.
+The derivatives of the nonlinear activations $\sigma_{\pm}$ are given by